ukncsc/zero-trust-architecture/02-Know-your-User-Service-and-Device-identities.md

 The confidence you can have in a device's identity depends on the device type, hardware and platform:

--   Device identity should be tightly bound to the device on a secure hardware co-processor, such as a TPM that will give you high confidence in the device's identity.
+-   Device identity should be protected by cryptography and tightly bound to the device on a secure hardware co-processor, such as a TPM that will give you high confidence in the device's identity.
 Key attestation should be used where possible.

 -   Identity stored on a well-managed device, using a software-based key store gives a lower confidence in the device's identity than a TPM-based approach